owentechnologist/WebRateLimiter/README.md

 * build the project in an environment supporting Maven (getting the jars manually is a pain)
 * edit the jedisconnectionfactory.properties file to match your Redis Server details
-* run the Application providing the path to the jedisconnectionfactory.properties file as an argument to Main
+* run the Application The Properties file should be available to the java runtime classloader ** - but if that doesn't work--> (provide the path to the jedisconnectionfactory.properties file as an argument to Main
-Example: com.redislabs.sa.ot.Main /Users/owentaylor/IdeaProjects/WebRateLimiter/src
+Example: com.redislabs.sa.ot.webRateLimiter.Main /Users/owentaylor/IdeaProjects/WebRateLimiter/src )

 From a browser use http://[host]:4567?accountKey=[yourKey]